OpenRefine/OpenRefine/README.md

-OpenRefine is a power tool that allows you to load data, understand it, clean it up, reconcile it to master database, and augment it with data coming from Freebase or other web sources.
+OpenRefine is a power tool that allows you to load data, understand it, clean it up, reconcile it to master database, and augment it with data coming from the web.
 All with the comfort and privacy of your own computer.